grzegorzmazur/yacas/docs/reference_manual/lists.rst

    partition a list in sublists of equal length

-   :param list: list to partition
-   :param n: length of partitions

    This command partitions ``list`` into non-overlapping sublists of length ``n`` and returns a list of these sublists.
 The first ``n`` entries in ``list`` form the first partition, the entries from